microsoft/backfill/README.md

 **⚙️ Fully configurable**: Smart defaults with cross-package and per-package configuration and environment variable overrides

-_backfill is under active development and should not be used in production, yet.
-We will keep iterating on it until it is proven stable.
-We will then look into various customization strategies, expanding customization, and adding an API for only running scripts in packages that have changed and skip others altogether.
-This is particularly useful for testing and other dev tools that don't need to run if nothing has changed._
+_backfill is under active development and should probably not be used in production, yet.
+We will initially focus on stability improvements.
+We will then look into various optimization strategies, adding more customization, and introducing an API for only running scripts in packages that have changed and skipping others altogether.
+This is particularly useful for tests (such as jets) and for other dev tools that simply don't need to run if nothing has changed._

 ## Why